top of page

 The Belt Test and Rank Promotion consist of:

-• Technical Demonstration - Students will demonstrate their pattern proficiency in the current rotation’s required Techniques, Sets, and Forms.
+• Technical Demonstration - Students will demonstrate their proficiency in the current rotation’s required Techniques, Sets, and Forms.

 Grading System